Sanglorian/orcus/Orcus Player Options - current.md

 ### High Elf Traits

 As a high elf, you have a keen mind and a mastery of at least the basics of magic.
 Some high elves are haughty and reclusive, believing themselves to be superior to non-elves and even other elves.
-Others are more common and more friendly, and often encountered among humans and other races.
+Others are more common and more friendly, and often encountered among humans and other ancestries.

 ---